seannyD/StoryTransmission/README.md

 -  Works on localhost, correlation-machine and UoB servers
 -  Qualifying mode is with a url variable "qualify=T"

+## Story order experiment

+You can run a "story order" experiment using e.g. baseWebsite/html/storyOrder.html?storyOrder=true

 ## Testing

 If you add a url variable "test=T" to the url, then you get some configuration options (Some of this works, other bits I haven't tested):